buildingSMART-Finland/InfraModel/README.md

 ![InfraModel logo](/figures/inframodel-cover.jpg "InfraModel logo")

 # InfraModel
-This repository contains a development versions of the Finnish InfraModel landxml-subset schema(s),documentation and the example files.
+This repository contains development versions of the Finnish InfraModel landxml 1.2 subset schema(s),documentation and the example files.

 Official Inframodel publications are available under an open license at www.buildingsmart.fi website.